 by Thubten Chodron.

-About the Author Bhikshuni Thubten Chodron, an American-born Tibetan Buddhist nun, has studied and practiced Buddhism in India and Nepal since 1975.
+Bhikshuni Thubten Chodron, an American-born Tibetan Buddhist nun, has studied and practiced Buddhism in India and Nepal since 1975.
 Ven.
 Chodron travels worldwide teaching and leading meditation retreats and is known for her clear and practical explanations of the Buddha's teachings.
 She is the author of Buddhism for Beginners, Working with Anger, and Open Heart, Clear Mind.
 Visit her website at www.thubtenchodron.org.